 However, the point is Arsenal’s league position under Wenger has so far been remarkably stable – a feat only equalled I think by 1970s/80s Liverpool and Fergie’s Utd in the whole of English football history.
 Concurrent with that has been stability in the Champions League: we (nearly) always get through the group, then maybe get a bit further, then get knocked out.
 On rare occasions we are knocked out of the Group stage or get to the semi-final or final.
 Given the increased randomness of the CL over the PL you would expect a more random set of results, but then UEFA do make it as easy as possible with seedings and groups reducing the odds of upsets by minnows.
 The result of all this consistency – and I’m digressing slightly – is that Arsenal fans as a body have become hugely complacent in what they expect as a minimum level of success; consistency is the rod Wenger has made for his own back.

 So, have Arsenal over-achieved since 2005?
 If they have it’s very marginal.
 Overall, perhaps, as there have been one or two occasions when we have finished the League above a club that spends more, but against that must be set recent defeats to lower league teams in cup competitions.
 On balance I’d say we have just about achieved par over the period 2006-2012, but the worrying factor is that the trend is downward.
 Finishing below fourth this season will be below par.
 Normally a rational person would accept a season of ‘outlying data’, but if below par means – as it does – no Champions League football, loss of £30m-£40m of income and the possibility of longer-term Liverpool-like decline, then it’s a problem.

-The overall verdict: I’d say Arsene Wenger is still slightly in credit over his whole reign, but he no longer overachieves and the credit balance he’s built up is rapidly running out.
+The overall verdict: I’d say Arsene Wenger is still in credit over his whole reign, but he no longer overachieves and the credit balance he’s built up is going to run out.